 "That was just a little joke.
 Truth is, my other crew are off-world, including the ship's doctor."

 "The Tams, yes," said Deader.
 "I couldn't believe their story when I heard it.
 Poor dears …"

 Mal studied her.
 If she was a mole working for Badger, then she was the best he'd ever come across.
 She seemed so genuine as to be unreproachable.
 He watched her carefully as she went through the pre-flight checks.
-She seemed to know what she was doing, at least as well as Wash ever did.
+She seemed to know what she was doing, at least as well as Wash ever did, which was saying something.

 "Poor dears …" he answered, only slightly sarcastically.
 "We need to fetch those poor dears before we go flyin' off on this 'mission.'
 They're on Jiangyin, so let's set course and be on our way."

 Her countenance darkened thoughtfully.
 "Neighbors Hera, doesn’t it?
 Jiangyin?”

 named after the valley on Hera, isn’t it?

 "A couple times," he replied quietly.

 "Pa and I knew the war was lost when that valley was taken," she said, shaking her head sadly.

 Her hands flew over the instruments as if they had a mind of their own.
 She stopped to stare at him, a stern mother gazing at one of her own, and pointed a finger.
 "You ain't got nothin' to be ashamed of, Captain.
 Don't you ever forget it."